umarhassan-mitodl/7.347-fall-2015/content/pages/readings.md

 {{< tdopen >}}

-Leppla, S. H. "[Anthrax Toxin Edema Factor: A Bacterial Adenylate Cyclase that increases Cyclic AMP Concentrations of Eukaryotic Cells](http://www.ncbi.nlm.nih.gov/pubmed/6285339)." _Proceedings of the National Academy of Sciences of the United States of America_ 79, no. 10 (1982): 3162–6.
+Leppla, S. H. "{{% resource_link "6028135b-dc8d-4930-af6c-11c1deaba408" "Anthrax Toxin Edema Factor: A Bacterial Adenylate Cyclase that increases Cyclic AMP Concentrations of Eukaryotic Cells" %}}." _Proceedings of the National Academy of Sciences of the United States of America_ 79, no. 10 (1982): 3162–6.

-Cassel, Dan, and Zvi Selinger. "[Mechanism of Adenylate Cyclase Activation by Cholera Toxin: Inhibition of GTP Hydrolysis at the Regulatory Site](http://www.ncbi.nlm.nih.gov/pubmed/198781)." _Proceedings of the National Academy of Sciences of the United States of America_ 74, no. 8 (1977): 3307–11.
+Cassel, Dan, and Zvi Selinger. "{{% resource_link "63fef802-c573-4005-83c3-d8d27988b080" "Mechanism of Adenylate Cyclase Activation by Cholera Toxin: Inhibition of GTP Hydrolysis at the Regulatory Site" %}}." _Proceedings of the National Academy of Sciences of the United States of America_ 74, no. 8 (1977): 3307–11.

 {{< tdclose >}}